-Familiarizes students with the evolution of the multi national enterprise over the past century, and addresses the challenges today's managers of such enterprises.
-Discusses the various aspects of the complex task of managing and leading a multi national enterprise such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct, and providing inspirational leadership.
+Familiarizes students with the evolution of multinational enterprises over the past century, and addresses the challenges today's managers of such enterprises.
+Discusses the various aspects of the complex task of managing and leading a multinational enterprise such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct, and providing inspirational leadership.
 Knowledge and skills are imparted through the use of experiential learning tools such as simulations and case discussions.

 Prerequisites: MGT 2300 and MKT 2080